 |Name||To Fix or to Heal: Patient Care, Public Health, and the Limits of Biomedicine|

 Lupton, D. (2016).
 Digitized health promotion: risk and personal responsibiltiy for health and illness in the Web 2.0 Era.
 In J. E. Davis, & A. M. Gonzalez (Eds.), To fix or to Heal: Patient Care, Public Health, and the Limits of Biomedicine (First ed., pp. 152-176).
 (To Fix or to Heal: Patient Care, Public Health, and the Limits of Biomedicine).
-New York: New York University Press.
+New York University Press.